-Eligible major public general hospitals and other safety net providers are encouraged to form coalitions that apply collectively as a single Performing Provider System.
-The state will review each of the proposed Performing Provider Systems and may require additional connectivity to additional medical, behavioral health, long term care, developmental disabilities or social service providers as required to build a comprehensive regional performance network.
-Coalitions will be evaluated on performance on DSRIP milestones collectively as a single Performing Provider System.
+Eligible major public general hospitals and other safety net providers are encouraged to form coalitions that apply collectively as a single PPS.
+The state will review each proposed PPS and may require additional connectivity to additional medical, behavioral health, long term care, developmental disabilities or social service providers as required to build a comprehensive regional performance network.
+Coalitions will be evaluated on performance on DSRIP milestones collectively as a single PPS.
 Coalitions are subject to the following conditions:

 - i.
-Coalitions must designate a lead coalition provider who is primarily responsible for ensuring that the coalition meets all requirements of performing provider systems, including reporting to the state and CMS.
-In the process of formally approving each Performing Provider System, the state shall articulate a set of standards that each lead entity must follow including specific rules on project oversight, performance payment distribution and other required legal and operational obligations of the lead entity. - ii.
+Coalitions must designate a lead coalition provider who is primarily responsible for ensuring that the coalition meets all requirements of a PPS, including reporting to the state and CMS.
+In the process of formally approving each PPS, the state shall articulate a set of standards that each lead entity must follow including specific rules on project oversight, performance payment distribution and other required legal and operational obligations of the lead entity. - ii.
 Coalitions must establish a clear business relationship between the component providers, including a joint budget and funding distribution plan that specifies in advance the methodology for distributing funding to participating providers.
 The funding distribution plan must comply with all applicable laws and regulations, including, without limitation, the following federal fraud and abuse authorities: the anti-kickback statute (sections 1128B(b)(1) and (2) of the Act); the physician self-referral prohibition (section 1903(s) of the Act); the gainsharing civil monetary penalty (CMP) provisions (sections 1128A(b)(1) and (2) of the Act); and the beneficiary inducement CMP (section 1128A(a)(5) of the Act).
-CMS approval of a DSRIP plan does not alter the responsibility of Performing

-- Provider Systems to comply with all federal fraud and abuse requirements of the Medicaid program. - iii.
+CMS approval of a DSRIP plan does not alter the responsibility of each PPS to comply with all federal fraud and abuse requirements of the Medicaid program. - iii.
 Coalitions must have a plan for reporting, decision-making, change management, and dispute resolution on performance and incentive payments. - iv.
 Each coalition must in the aggregate meet the minimum outpatient beneficiary requirements specified in paragraph (d) below. - v.
-For coalitions that involve public hospitals that are providing Intergovernmental Transfer (IGT) funding for a project, the public entity providing IGT funding will generally be the lead coalition provider for the Performing Provider System that is directly using the IGT match.
+For coalitions that involve public hospitals that are providing Intergovernmental Transfer (IGT) funding for a project, the public entity providing IGT funding will generally be the lead coalition provider for the PPS that is directly using the IGT match.
 Private safety net providers can also service as coalition leads as provided in paragraph (e) below. - vi.
 Each coalition must have a data agreement in place to share and manage patient level data on system-wide performance consistent with all relevant HIPAA rules and regulations.